 Donor human milk dispensed to hospitals is packaged in 100 mL bottles.
 These bottles are designed and tested specifically for the processing and distribution of donor human milk.
-It is made of a high density polyethylene (HDPE) that is Bisphenol A (BPA) and phthalate free.
+They are made of a high-density polyethylene (HDPE) that is Bisphenol A (BPA) and phthalate free.
 The material is stable and will not leach into the milk.
 It is safe to warm and freeze milk in this material.
 There is a tamper-evident break-away ring on the lid.
 Each bottle is labeled with the expiration date, the batch number and nutritional information specific to the milk contained in the bottle.
 Each bottle has barcoding that may be made compatible with hospital breastmilk inventory and feeding systems.

 Cold Chain Verification of Shipping

 Joint Commission and/or regulatory agencies may ask that recipient hospitals provide verification that donor human milk remained at appropriate temperatures during the delivery process.
 MMBNT provides recipient hospitals with written verification of this process for their records.

 A Cold Chain Verification form is included in all hospital orders.
 Temperatures are recorded prior to packing on dry ice and upon arrival to hospitals.
 Hospitals should keep these forms for their records and to provide to regulatory agencies that may ask for verification that the milk was shipped and received in a frozen state.